Exclusive Lower Eyelid Rejuvenation

 Dr. Ahn only performs cosmetic surgery on the face and neck.
-He has perfected his unique method for rejuvenating the lower eyelids: The “Trans-Pinch Blepharoplasty with Fat Removal.”
-To his knowledge, no one performs lower eyelids lifts in the same, least invasive manner.
+He has perfected his unique method for rejuvenating the lower eyelids: The "Trans-Pinch Blepharoplasty with Fat Removal."
+To his knowledge, no one performs lower eyelids lifts in the same, minimally invasive manner.
 Dr. Ahn will combine surgery with other treatments (laser, fat transfer) for best results.
-He has an accredited, private office surgical suite located in the greater Boston area, central to all of New England.
+He has an accredited, private-office surgical suite located in the greater Boston area, central to all of New England.

 Dr. Ahn's lower eyelid lifting approach emphasizes the following principles: